 Autofocus performance on this lens was excellent.
 It tracks objects very well and also incorporates a manual switch for full or partial autofocus range.

 Other features on the 70-200mm f/4 include two modes for optical image stabilization and an auto/manual focus switch.
-Additionally it has a focus hold button that can be programed to Eye AF.
+Additionally, it has a focus hold button that can be programmed to Eye AF.

 When it comes to value, this lens really shines.
 At just over half the price of its f/2.8 G-Master bi brother, it seems like an excellent balance of performance/price.

 Many professional and keen amateur photographers ‘default’ to the fastest maximum aperture money can buy when choosing a zoom lens.
 This is fine if you regularly need the extra stops of low light performance, but if you’re shooting in well-lit environments often, an f/4 lens such as this one may be more than adequate.

 Coupled with excellent image-stailization and the high ISO performance of Sony mirrorless cameras, f/4 is usually enough to get a clear shot, even in low light.

 In addition, shooting at the longer end of the focal range at f/4 on the Sony 70-200mm f/4 can still yield some great bokeh and subject separation, so don’t just assume you need f/2.8 for that.